How to Celebrate NH Eat Local Month

 Summer is the perfect time to visit our state's farmers markets

-Now that summer is in full swing, there’s no better way to celebrate than by getting outside and taking in the foods and flowers of your local farmers market.
-New Hampshire Eat Local Month and National Farmers Market Week (August 5-11, 2018 ) are both slated for this month, so now’s the time to scope out the state’s market scene and find your new favorite.
+Now that summer is in full swing, there’s no better way to celebrate than by getting outside and taking in the produce, baked goods, meat and flowers of your local farmers market.
+New Hampshire Eat Local Month is happening August 1-31, so now’s the time to scope out the state’s market scene and find your new favorite.

-Where to find it: Gilbo Avenue (off of Main Street)
+Where to find it: Commercial Street parking lot off of Gilbo Avenue

 For more: keenefarmersmarket.com

 We recommend: Wolfeboro Area Farmers Market.
 Operating since 2002, this market focuses as much on agricultural education as it does on fresh fruits and veggies.
-Through a partnership with Wolfeboro-based Global Awareness Local Action, they offer gardening and homesteading workshops, and even a pedal-powered generator where patrons can hop on a stationary bike and churn themselves fresh smoothies.
+Through a partnership with Wolfeboro-based Global Awareness Local Action, they offer workshops in gardening, homesteading skills, and more.

 Where to find it: South Main Street’s Clark Park, on the grounds of the Wolfeboro Historical Society